Arau/learn-katacoda/playgrounds/openshift37/020-use-volumes.md

 List volumes with StorageOS cli:
 `storageos --host 127.0.0.1 -u $STORAGEOS_USER -p $STORAGEOS_PASSWORD volume ls`{{execute}}

-See the status of the volume with oc cli.
-And verify the volume is successfully allocated.
+See the status of the volume with oc cli and verify the volume is successfully allocated.

 `oc describe pvc`{{execute}}